JUNO Sensitivity to Invisible Decay Modes of Neutrons: Event selection

 Most of the de-excitation events from Eqs.~(\ref{M1})-(\ref{M4}) will generate a triple coincidence signal in the JUNO LS.
 In reality, many single events from the natural radioactivity and cosmogenic isotopes can appear between the delayed and decay signals of neutron invisible decays, owing to the large time interval $\Delta T_{23}$.
-In this case, the triple coincidence signal can easily form a quadruple or higher coincidence with a single event.
-To correctly select the triple coincidence signals from the experimental data and reject the influence of Single, this study uses two kinds of multiplicity cut methods.
+In this case, the triple coincidence signal can easily form a quadruple or higher coincidence with an uncorrelated single event.
+To correctly select the triple coincidence signals from the experimental data and reject the influence of single events, this study uses two kinds of multiplicity cut methods.
 Method I first selects the prompt-delayed signal, which should satisfy the selection criteria of $E_1$, $E_2$, $\Delta R_{12}$, and $\Delta T_{12}$.
 In addition, we have the following requirements: \begin{itemize} \item No trigger with $0.7 < E < 12$ MeV in a 1 ms window before the prompt signal; \item No other events during $\Delta T_{12}$; \item No trigger with $0.7 < E < 12$ MeV in a 1 ms window before/after the decay signal; \item Only one prompt-delayed signal in a 100 s window before the decay signal. \end{itemize} Method II firstly searches for the neutron capture signal.
-Its requirements are the following: \begin{itemize} \item Only 1 satisfied trigger falls in [-1, 0] ms; \item No other neutron capture signals within a 3 m spherical volume during [-3.001, 3.001]~s; \item Only 1 satisfied trigger falls in [0, 3] s. \end{itemize} The biggest difference is that Method I has a more strict space limit than Method II.
+Its requirements are the following: \begin{itemize} \item Only 1 satisfied trigger falls in [-1, 0] ms; \item No other neutron capture signals within a spherical volume with a radius of 3 m during [-3.001, 3.001] s; \item Only 1 satisfied trigger falls in [0, 3] s. \end{itemize} The biggest difference is that Method I has a more strict space limit than Method II.
 It requires the absence of candidate signals that meet the criteria anywhere within the detector space, whereas Method II only requires no candidate signals within a specific selected spatial range.
 Hence, Method I gives a slightly lower multiplicity cut efficiency of $93.8 \pm 0.1$ ($97.9 \pm$ $\cal{O}$ $(10^{-2})$) compared to the $95.7 \pm 0.1$ ($99.9 \pm$ $\cal{O}$ $(10^{-4})$) of Method II for \Ninv ($ n n \rightarrow inv$).
+In the following parts of this work, we conservatively take Method I to analyze \Ninv due to its larger time interval of $\Delta T_{23}$.
+Method II is applied to $nn \rightarrow inv$.